adamhajari/adamhajari.github.io/_posts/2017-11-08-deploying-a-spyre-app-on-google-cloud.md

 If all goes well you can access your app by browsing to [ExternalIP]:8080.
 For instance, my External IP was 35.190.191.17, so my app was available at http://35.190.191.17:8080.

 <br>
 Have a comment or question?
-Post it here: https://github.com/adamhajari/adamhajari.github.io/issues/new
+[Post it here](https://github.com/adamhajari/adamhajari.github.io/issues/new).
 <br><br>